ManInBlack-coder/skibidi-log-console/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Support

-For issues and questions, please open an [Issue](https://github.com/your-username/skibidi-log-console/issues)

 ## Roadmap